 We went to Heathrow to pick up our rental car.
-After the usual checks were in place: lots of pictures of the vehicle before taking over, conditions of the wheels and a rental excess car hire insurance from third party providers like worldwideinsure.com, we drove to Windsor.
+With the usual checks were in place – many pictures of the vehicle before taking over, a check on the conditions of the wheels and a check on the rental excess car hire insurance from third party providers viz. worldwideinsure.com, we drove to Windsor.
 At an hour’s drive from Heathrow, the Lego Land at Windsor is an absolutely fantastic amusement park and waterpark.
 It was a perfect day today, sunny, great fun for the kids.

 This marks the beginning of our road trip.
 After bidding an “until next time” to one of the most charismatic cities in the world, we were on course to the Lake District National Park; a four-hour drive from London to “the lap of nature”.
 We had booked our hotel at Ambelside, a really pretty part of the Lakes.
 After parking our luggage at the hotel, we went to the town of Windermere and spent the evening strolling through the magical lakeside town.